The first stand alone purpose built public archive in the State is opened in Cork.

 The new purpose-built facility, funded by Cork City Council under the 2005 Capital Programme and designed by the City Architect’s Department meets the latest standards for keeping fragile and unique manuscripts and other archives under proper conditions.
 It contains air-conditioned strongrooms for preserving archives, a public exhibition space and a large reading room for researchers to consult documents.

-An RTÉ News report by Jennie O Sullivan broadcast on 5 July 2006.
+An RTÉ News report broadcast on 5 July 2006.
+The reporter is Jennie O'Sullivan.